GiuseppeBaldini/Noteclip/README.md

 2. Install **pyperclip**

-3. Assign <code>notes_path</code> variable to highest level folder where all your notes are*
+3. Assign <code>notes_path</code> variable to highest level folder where all your notes are

 4. Change filepath in Batch file to reflect location of the program on your computer

-\* **NOTE**: _Using a path too broad makes the scan too slow.
-I would suggest keeping everything at least 3 levels below C:\ _
+NOTE: _Using a path too broad makes the scan too slow.
+I would suggest keeping everything at least 3 levels below C:\

 ### Execution from Run command

 I included a batch file to run the program directly from the Run window.
-All I need to do now is use the shortcut <code> Win + R</code> to open the Run window and the type <code> noteclip [note name] </code>.
+On Windows, open it using the shortcut <code> Win + R</code> and then type <code> noteclip [note name] </code>.

 ### Improvements

-I am aware of limitations and issues of the current version.
 These are some of the things which can I believe could be done to make this little program more useful:

 * Check input for case sensitivity and common mistakes